List of roads in Brampton: Williams Parkway

 Williams Parkway is a modern road built in stages beginning in 1970s, beginning in Bramalea and was extended in stages over the next several decades west to Mississauga Road.
 It was slated be widened to six lanes between North Park Drive and McLaughlin Road in 2020, but the project was shelved after the David Suzuki Foundation, a prominent Canadian environmental group, lobbied for its cancellation, although construction of replacement noise walls and tree-clearing for the road widening were already completed.

 Cottrelle Boulevard

-Cottrelle Boulevard is a modern road constructed in 1990s and runs from Airport Road east to Highway 50 (with a break at the Humber River), where it continues into Vaughan as Langstaff Road (York Regional Road 71).
-It was originally planned to connect to Williams Parkway across the west branch of the Humber but was cancelled.
+Cottrelle Boulevard is a modern road constructed in the 1990s and runs from Airport Road east to Highway 50 (with a break at the Humber River, where it continues into Vaughan as Langstaff Road (York Regional Road 71).
+As of March 2024, two bridges to cross the river valley are under construction to join the two sections, after several years of delays due to opposition by environmentalists, who successfully stopped an earlier plan to bridge Williams Parkway (which most of Cottrelle east of the river was originally intended to be an extension of) further south.

 Bovaird Drive

 Bovaird Drive runs from the western city limits (at the location where Winston Churchill Boulevard diverts west of the boundary near Norval), where it continues from Highway 7 (Guelph Street) coming from Georgetown (an unincorporated town within Halton Hills), east to Airport Road, where it continues as Castlemore Road.
 Bovaird, along with Queen Street, was once designated as Highway 7, following Main Street and later Highway 410 to Queen Street before being downloaded and redesignated as regional roads (with the non-highway section of Bovaird being numbered as Peel Road 10) as described in the section of the latter street.
 Before the downloading the road only bore the name east of Main and Hurontario Streets (with the portion to the west simply being Highway 7), and thus was not divided into east–west sections.